adibirzu/mcp_oci_opsi/ARCHITECTURE.md

 - Environment-based configuration

 ❌ **Do NOT include:**
-- Your `.env` file (contains IDCS URLs if OCA is configured elsewhere)
+- Your `.env.local` file (contains IDCS URLs if OCA is configured elsewhere)
 - Your `~/.oci/config` file
 - Cache files with tenant-specific data